When it comes to spirit wear, setting up an online store is the easiest way to handle orders and...

 PTA Tip #3: Organize Your “Back to School” Welcome Packet

 A little preparation goes a long way!
 Use this time to pull together the information you will need for your PTA’s “Back to School” welcome packet.
 Include a calendar of events, important dates, and membership information.

 Assembling welcome packets is an easy task for children, so don’t be afraid to enlist the kids to make it go faster.
 It’s the perfect activity for a rainy afternoon!

 PTA Tip #4: Begin Recruiting Volunteers for Next School Year

 During the summer, people are less stressed and more likely to say yes to upcoming school-year commitments.
 Get a jump on recruiting additional volunteers now to start your year off with a full volunteer team.

 The best way to recruit volunteers over the summer is with a volunteer form you share online.
-Find out the benefits of a volunteer form, what to include on your form, and grab our free volunteer form template here.
+Find out more about a the benefits of a volunteer form here.

 PTA Tip #5: Continue to Communicate with Parents